-Use the automated Build Service as part of Red Hat OpenStack and NFV Zone to automatically build containerized partner platform plugins to Red Hat OpenStack Platform (RHOSP) 16.2 base containers.
+This section describes the steps to use the automated Build Service as part of the Red Hat OpenStack and NFV Zone to automatically build containerized partner platform plugins to Red Hat OpenStack Platform 16.0 base containers.

 - Register with Red Hat Connect for Technology Partners.

-- Apply for Zone access to the Red Hat OpenStack and NFV zone.
+- Apply for Zone access to the Red Hat OpenStack & NFV zone.

 - Create a Product.
-The information you provide is used when the certification is published in the Red Hat catalog.
+The information you provide will be used when the certification is published in our catalog.

-- Create a git repository for your plugin, with your Dockerfile and any components that you want to include in the container.
+- Create a git repository for your plugin, with your Dockerfile and any components that you will include in the container.

 7.1.
 Adding a container project

 One project represents one partner image.
-If you have multiple images, you must create multiple projects.
+If you have multiple images, you need to create multiple projects.

 - Scroll down and select the Red Hat OpenStack & NFV zone.
 Click anywhere in the box.

-- Click Certify to access the existing products and projects of your company.
+Click Certify to access your company’s existing products and projects.